lucasbasquerotto/env-base/docs/pod/ghost/README.md

 # Ghost

-This example deploys a pod with containers containing a Ghost service connected to a MySQL database.
+These examples deploy a pod with containers containing a Ghost service connected to a MySQL database.

 See http://github.com/lucasbasquerotto/ext-pod/tree/master/ghost for more details.